 Everyone learns at a different pace, and some people benefit from studying at their own speed.
 Especially if you have commitments like work and family, you might find that the ACCA distance learning option is ideal.
 It means you can study in your own environment, in your own time, and complete the qualification only when you’re ready.

 There’s no point in rushing through units and taking the exams as soon as possible.
-You can sit exams at two points in each year – if you’re not quite ready by the first exam sitting, it’s better to wait until the next than be underprepared.
+You can sit exams at two points in each year – if you’re not quite ready for the first exam sitting, it’s better to wait until the next than be underprepared.

-So, how difficult ACCA is depends on a range of factors.
+So, how difficult ACCA is, depends on a range of factors.
 It’s a challenging qualification to achieve, but the right preparation and support can make your journey through the course a lot more smoothly.